 Sixty percent of the survey takers said that mobiles have made employees rather lazy with security awareness.
 There’s definitely a human factor involved with all of this that businesses must address.

-If employees want to use mobiles to conduct business, they should also embrace the responsibility that comes with the use of these devices—that of being willing to learn how to keep the sensitive data that’s stored in these devices safe, and also being willing to learn how to recognize social engineering and other cybercriminal tricks.
+If employees want to use mobiles to conduct business, they should also embrace the responsibility that comes with the use of these devices—that of being willing to learn how to keep the sensitive data that’s stored in these devices safe, and also being willing to learn how to recognize social engineering and other grey hat hackers tricks.